oggy/template_streaming/README.markdown

 Until now.

-Template Streaming circumvents the template rendering order by introducing *prelayouts*.
-A prelayout wraps a layout, and is rendered *before* the layout and its content.
-By using the provided `flush` helper prior to yielding in the prelayout, one can now output content early in the rendering process, giving profiles that look more like:
+With Template Streaming, simply add `:progressive => true` to your `layout` call to invert the rendering order, and then call `flush` in your templates whenever you wish to flush the output buffer to the client.
+This gives profiles that look more like:

 ![Progressive Rendering Profile][fast-profile]